MaxTrautwein/TAR-Weiterentwicklung-IoT-Tor/Doc/Dev Notes.md

 If the Payload is **empty** that the command will be seen as a status request Otherwise Payload may be used to execute the command.

+### Tasmota MQTT Subscribe

+Subscribing to individual Topics for MQTT seems not nessesary for Tasmota as it automaticly subscribes to `#` eg: all topics.

 ## compiling
 the reccomend palatformIO for compiling including a extension for VisualStudio.